1. Optimized GitHub Documentation

 GitHub tracking platforms like Crypto Miso help people see how active your developer community is by tracking the number of commits (saved changes).

-While GitHub is primarily for hosting codebases, platforms like GitBook offer teams a simple tool for organizing developer documentation.
+While GitHub is primarily for hosting codebases, platforms like GitBook offer teams a simple tool for organizing developer documentation away from their crypto website.

 Yearn Finance is one of Ethereum’s blue chip DeFi protocols.
 Known as a yield aggregator, Yearn automatically allocates its user's funds across different yield farms to maximize the interest accrued on their investments.

-While Yearn Finance might be difficult to understand from a financial or technical point of view, the clarity, organization, and simplicity of their GitBook documentation make it easy for developers to build, and users to participate in one of the most exciting decentralized finance projects in today's market.
+While Yearn Finance might be difficult to understand from a financial or technical point of view, the clarity, organization, and simplicity of their GitBook documentation make it easy for developers to build, and crypto enthusiasts to participate in one of the most exciting decentralized finance projects in today's market.

 That’s a mouthful, so let's break it down in two sentences.